scjsalva/scjsalva/README.md

 # 💫 About Me:
 Fullstack developer with 6 years in Ruby on Rails & JavaScript, passionate about building impactful products.
-Currently diving into Serverless Framework and Python.
+Currently diving into Rails 7, Serverless Framework, and Python.
 Always up for learning something new!

 ## 🌐 Socials: